-Reductions in the number and size of public offerings and mergers and acquisitions, and reduced securities trading activities, due to changes in global economic, political or market conditions that are beyond Canaccord's control, could cause revenues from Canaccord Genuity Wealth Management's and Canaccord Genuity's activities to decline materially.
-The amount and profitability of these activities are affected by many national and international factors, including economic, political and market conditions; the level and volatility of interest rates; legislative and regulatory changes; exposure to fluctuations in currency values; inflation; inflows and outflows of funds of mutual and pension funds; financial scandals; war or insurgency; and availability of short-term and long-term funding and capital.
+Reductions in the number and size of public offerings and mergers and acquisitions, and reduced securities trading activities, due to changes in global economic, political or market conditions that are beyond Canaccord Genuity Group's control, could cause revenues from Canaccord Genuity Wealth Management's and Canaccord Genuity's activities to decline materially.
+The amount and profitability of these activities are affected by many national and international factors, including economic, political and market conditions; the level and volatility of interest rates; legislative and regulatory changes; exposure to fluctuations in currency values; inflation; inflows and outflows of mutual funds and pension funds; financial scandals; war or insurgency; and availability of short-term and long-term funding and capital.

-5. Risk from Periods of Declining Prices or Reduced Activity in Targeted Industries
+5. Risk from periods of declining prices or reduced activity in targeted industries

-Canaccord's revenue is likely to be lower during periods of declining prices or inactivity in the market for securities of companies in Canaccord's focus sectors.
-Canaccord's business is particularly dependent on the market for equity offerings by companies in the Metals & Mining, Energy, Agriculture, Technology, CleanTech & Sustainability, Transportation & Industrials, Financials, Healthcare & Life Sciences, Real Estate & Hospitality, Consumer & Retail, Support Services, Media & Telecommunications, Paper & Forestry Products, Infrastructure, Investment Companies, Aerospace & Defense, Leisure, and Private Equity sectors.
+Canaccord Genuity Group's revenue is likely to be lower during periods of declining prices or inactivity in the market for securities of companies in Canaccord Genuity Group's focus sectors.
+Canaccord Genuity Group's business is particularly dependent on the market for equity offerings by companies in the Metals & Mining, Energy, Agriculture, Technology, Sustainability, Transportation & Industrials, Financials, Healthcare & Life Sciences, Real Estate & Hospitality, Consumer & Retail, Support Services, Media & Telecommunications, Paper & Forestry Products, Infrastructure, Investment Companies, Aerospace & Defense, Leisure, Diversified and Private Equity sectors.
 These markets have historically experienced significant volatility, not only in the number and size of equity offerings, but also in the aftermarket trading volume and prices of newly issued securities.

-Canaccord's revenue growth in prior years is attributable in large part to the significantly increased number and size of underwritten transactions by companies in Canaccord's target industries and by the related increase in aftermarket trading for such companies.
-Underwriting activities in Canaccord's target industries can decline for a number of reasons, including market uncertainty, inflation, rising interest rates and related issues.
+Canaccord Genuity Group's revenue growth in prior years is partially attributable to the increased number and size of underwritten transactions by companies in Canaccord Genuity Group's target industries and by the related increase in agency trading for such companies.
+Underwriting activities in Canaccord Genuity Group's target industries can decline for a number of reasons, including market uncertainty, inflation, rising interest rates and related issues.
 Underwriting and brokerage activity can also be materially adversely affected for a company or industry segment by disappointments in quarterly performance relative to an analyst's expectations or by changes in long-term prospects.

-Canaccord's investment banking clients generally retain Canaccord on a short-term, non-recurring basis for specific capital markets or advisory transactions.
-During reduced market activity in its target industries, if Canaccord is unable to generate a substantial number of new engagements that generate fees from the successful completion of transactions, then its business and results of operations would likely be adversely affected.
+Canaccord Genuity Group's investment banking clients generally retain Canaccord Genuity Group on a short-term, non-recurring basis for specific capital markets or advisory transactions.
+During reduced market activity in its target industries, if Canaccord Genuity Group is unable to generate a substantial number of new engagements that generate fees from the successful completion of transactions, then its business and results of operations would likely be adversely affected.

-6. Significant Fluctuations in Results
+6. Significant fluctuations in results